 Contract liabilities relate to payments received in advance of performance obligations under the contract and are realized when the associated revenue is recognized under the contracts.
-The Company's contract liabilities consist of customer deposits and deferred revenue, which are included in "Accrued expenses and other current liabilities" on the consolidated balance sheets.
+The Company's contract liabilities consist of customer deposits and deferred revenue, of which current amounts are included in "Accrued expenses and other current liabilities" and long-term amounts are included in "Other long-term liabilities" on the consolidated balance sheets.
 Changes in contract liabilities are as follows: